 2. Listen to Quizzes

 There is rarely a week where one of my LearnedLeague games, or pub quizzes, doesn’t contain a current events question about something I learned on a radio/podcast quiz like NPR’s Wait Wait, Don’t Tell Me or BBC Radio 4’s The News Quiz.
-Or check out quiz podcasts Trivial Warfare or Podquiz… or even contact them to become a contestant!
+Or check out quiz podcasts Trivial Warfare or Podquiz… or any of the eight we’ve listed here!
+You can even contact them to become a contestant!

 3. Watch Quizzes